 A cross-threaded fastener does not turn as smoothly as a properly installed fastener.
 Also, it becomes harder to turn the fastener as it cuts across more threads.

 Cross-threading can not only cause the nut or bolt head to get stripped but also the threads.
 In fact, the threads get marred first before the head.
 So, it is important to pay attention to how smoothly a fastener turns to avoid ruining it and the mating surface.

 Over time, fasteners age and become weak.
-They also corrode and rust if they are exposed to harsh conditions.
+They may also corrode and rust if exposed to harsh conditions.
 For example, rust tends to build up quite easily on exhaust bolts because of their exposure to heat, water, and other oxidizing agents from the environment.
-It is even worse if you live in the salt-belt regions where corrosion is a bit of a problem on metal fasteners, especially on vehicles.
+They can even be worse if you live in the salt-belt regions where corrosion is a bit of a problem on metal and metal fasteners.

 If you use a bigger wrench or socket to break loose or tighten a nut or bolt you will strip its edges.
 You may also damage the corners of your wrench when the two metals slip over each other.

 An adjustable wrench is another culprit of stripping bolts because it does not provide enough contact points.
 So avoid using it to tighten down or break loose fasteners.